Jumaes/SF4_at_PPI/README.md

 ## General architecture
 (Written in retrospect in 2024)
-- Whole program is split into 7 steps, which are individual python files, which need to be run separately and in order.
+- Whole program is split into 6 (+1 now obsolete) steps, which are individual python files, which need to be run separately and in order.
+- Understand steps 1-5 as "training" the model on the empirical structures with SF4 files and step 6 and 7 as using that knowledge to find positions on a new structure of interest.
+I.e. you need to run 1-5 only once and then repeat 6 and 7 for every structure, where you want to find a position to engineer an SF4 onto.
 - Beforehand, one should have searched for and downloaded all pdb files containing the ligand "SF4", which is the code for 4Fe4S clusters.
 Probably you want to take those from a non-redundant subset of the PDB, potentially apply some filters for resolution or such.
 This is not part of the script!
 - Steps:
     1. Looks through all pdb files in a folder, reads out the protein sequence for every chain, keeps only one copy of almost identical chains (homodimers) and writes a single pdb file for each chain.